AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

+## Also you can download the distributable version up here.
+Download > 2s2h_exec.zip
+It should be prepared to just drop your legally adquired ROM to compile the final steps.
+Then play !
+---

 # Compile-2Ship2Harkinian-for-Raspberry-Pi-1.1.2-Sakoto-Charlie-Release.-[2025]
 The steps described to compile 2ship2harkinian port of " The Legend of Zelda Majora's Mask".
 Credits to the team of HarbourMasters for making it possible. https://github.com/HarbourMasters/2ship2harkinian

-## Also you can download the distributable version up here.
-Download > download.zip

 ## 1. Prerequisites: